This post may contain affiliate links. For more information, please see our affiliate policy.

 How to melt chocolate:

-First of all, tempering, the process of properly melting and cooling chocolate so it stays shiny and snappy when broken, is a real science.
+Tempering, the process of properly melting and cooling chocolate so it stays shiny and snappy when broken is a real science.
 It can take a long time to master.
 If you’re a professional candy maker or pastry chef, tempering chocolate is crucial to your work.

 For home bakers and candy makers, it still helps to know some basics of working with chocolate so you don’t waste expensive ingredients and you’re happy with the results.

 When it comes to the best way to melt chocolate, you have two options: the stovetop or the microwave.
 Using the stove to melt chocolate is wonderful for larger amounts, but the microwave is just as effective.

 Most importantly, no matter which technique you use, make sure the bowl and utensils—everything that will come in direct contact with the chocolate—is very, very dry.
 Even a drop of water will seize up the melted chocolate and ruin your project.

 - Melting chocolate in the microwave: Place chopped chocolate in a microwave-safe bowl; microwave in 30-second intervals, stirring between each, until smooth and melted.